- 1 Is bankruptcy the right choice for me?

 How long does bankruptcy last?

 Bankruptcy will normally last for 12 months, with your debts written off at the end.
-If you have a surplus income of at least £20 a month, you could be asked to pay money into the bankruptcy estate via an Income Payment Agreement (IPA) or Income Payment Order (IPO) for up to 3 years.
+If you have a surplus income of at least £20 a month, you could be asked to pay money into the insolvency estate via an Income Payment Agreement (IPA) or Income Payment Order (IPO) for up to 3 years.

 Are you able to cancel bankruptcy?